New Homes for sale in Carbis Bay

 1 - 5 Bedrooms

-Harrington Homes – Houses for sale in Carbis Bay, Cornwall
+Harrington Homes – New Homes available now in Carbis Bay, Cornwall

-Register your interest to purchase one of our new homes today.
+Register with us to purchase one of our new homes today.

 Call 01752 710288